CZ-NIC/knot/doc/configuration.rst

   exist.

 * Domain names matching a wildcard are expanded.
-The module pretends and proves that the domain name exists rather than proving a presence of the wild card.
+The module pretends and proves that the domain name exists rather than proving a presence of the wildcard.

 Records synthesized by the module: